cjsmith1988/Team-profile-generator/README.md

 - Open command line with node.js installed

+- In the command line type "npm install jest --save-dev"

 - In the command line type "npm install inquirer"

-- After the install is complete type "node index" to start the application
+- After the install is complete type "node app" to start the application

 - After it is finished the html page will be ready in the "Dist" folder.